thorsten/phpMyFAQ/docs/installation.md

 - **Docker** (optional)
 - **Kubernetes** (optional)

-In case PHP runs as a module of the Apache, you will have to be able to do a chown on the files before installation.
+In case PHP runs as a module of Apache, you will have to be able to do a chown on the files before installation.
 The files and directories must be owned by the web server's user.

 You can determine which versions your web server is running by creating a file called **info.php** with the following
 content: `<?php phpinfo();`